 About 4ocean Haiti

 We first identified the entire Haitian coast as a high-impact area, or an area where lots of plastic and trash enter the ocean.
 These are areas where our cleanup efforts will make the biggest difference for the ocean and the local community.
-To facilitate our cleanup efforts in and around the Caribbean, we’ve opened our newest Cleanup Division in Port-au-Prince, Haiti.
+As a starting point to facilitate our cleanup efforts in and around the Caribbean, we’ve opened our newest Cleanup Division in Port-au-Prince, Haiti.

-Our primary goal is to clean the plastic and trash already polluting the Caribbean by focusing on river mouths where we can intercept and recover it before it enters the ocean.
-We’re partnering with a privately-held recycling facility in Port-au-Prince to ensure that the ocean plastic we cover is properly recycled and other marine debris is disposed of properly.
-We’re also creating and joining local awareness programs to help educate impacted communities on the impact plastic has on the ocean and their local environment.
-By sharing the impact, we can change behaviors and prevent more plastic and trash from entering the ocean.
+Our primary goal is to clean the plastic and trash already polluting Haiti by focusing on river mouths where we can intercept and recover it before it enters the ocean.
+We’re partnering with a privately-held recycling facility in Port-au-Prince to ensure that the ocean plastic we recover is properly recycled and the other marine debris we collect is disposed of properly, too.
+We’re also creating and joining local awareness programs to help educate affected communities about the impacts plastic has on the ocean and their local environment.
+By sharing these impacts, we can help change behaviors and prevent more plastic and trash from entering the ocean.

 Boca Raton, Florida

 The coastal city of Boca Raton is where the 4ocean movement to clean the ocean and coastlines began back in January 2017.
 It’s also where we pulled our first official pound of trash.
 So it only makes sense that Boca Raton is home to our US Headquarters.
 You’ll also find our Global Fulfillment Center and our first Cleanup Operations Facility located nearby.
 Each of these locations is a crucial part of our ongoing mission to clean the ocean and coastlines...one pound at a time.